-The Innovative Health Initiative Joint Undertaking
+The Innovative Health Initiative

-The Innovative Health Initiative Joint Undertaking aims to enable the cross-sectoral integration of technologies, know-how, products, services and workflows for people-centred health care.

-Its ambition is to support the delivery of timely and well-substantiated prevention, diagnosis, and treatment.
+The Innovative Health Initiative aims to enable the cross-sectoral integration of technologies, know-how, products, services and workflows for people-centred health care.
+Its ambition is to support the delivery of timely and well-substantiated prevention, diagnosis and treatment.
 The partnership aims to help keep EU citizens in good health, decrease disease burden for patients, care givers and health care professionals.
-It intends to contribute to the sustainability and resilience of health care systems and to the competitiveness of European health industries.
+It will contribute to the sustainability and resilience of health care systems, to the competitiveness of health industries and to the EU technological strategic autonomy.